-- SSRC of Media Source: 32 bits
+• SSRC of Media Source: 32 bits

-The receiver shall set this field to the SSRC of the media source (incoming stream) this

-NACK message is related to.
+The receiver shall set this field to the SSRC of the media source (incoming stream) this NACK message is related to.

-- Packet Sequence Start (PSS): 32 bits

-The receiver shall set this field to the RTP sequence number of the first packet lost.

-• Number of Additional Lost Packets (NALP): 32 bits
+- Packet Sequence Start (PSS): 32 bits The receiver shall set this field to the extended 32-bit RTP sequence number of the first packet lost. - Number of Additional Lost Packets (NALP): 32 bits